 Upper Hallway: Students in grades 3-5 may sit in hallway and chat quietly

 Students are to report directly to one area and remain there until it is time to go to class.
 An exception: Students who eat breakfast at school or who must go to the cafeteria to deposit meal money may go to the cafeteria then choose their location after eating breakfast or depositing money.
 Students who eat breakfast at school must report to the cafeteria first to eat.
 Often, there is not enough time to both eat and go to the track or the gym.
 Eating breakfast is the first priority.

 Parents are welcome to escort their students to class on the first day of school.
 After that, any parent that enters the building must sign in at the office.
 To build independence we ask that parents say good-bye at the entrance of the school.
 While instilling a sense of independence and confidence in children, we want to encourage timeliness and eliminate crowding in the hallways and office.

 Dismissal is a busy time.
-There are four options for students:
+There are five options for students:

 - Ride the school bus home: Teachers will deliver bus riders as they exit the building.

 - After school classes or Student Stop: Students will be released to their assigned location.

 For your child’s safety and to avoid congestion and confusion in the lobby as students and staff exit, please refrain from picking up your child in his/her classroom or outside of the double doors near the bus lane.
 Teachers will escort students to the designated areas.
 This procedure ensures that regular staff and substitutes are releasing students only to authorized adults.